apano-on/ontopEO/README.md

 data in Postgresql and openEO data from Copernicus using the [Ontop](https://ontop-vkg.org/] platform).

+## Development Notes

+### Ontop Custom Component

+The custom Ontop VKG component development does not occur in this repository.
+Instead, development happens as branches in the [main Ontop repository](https://github.com/ontop/ontop).
+This approach ensures compatibility with upstream Ontop releases and facilitates contribution back to the core project.
+For Ontop-specific modifications related to this project, please refer to the relevant branches in the Ontop repository.

 ## Description
 In this repository we provide instructions and code on how to run a sample pipeline with queries over openEO using a VKG.